 Maple Syrup Festivals And Events In Durham Region

-It's that time of year again!
-As winter winds down, the longer days and rising temperatures mean that the maple syrup harvest has arrived.
-Events kick off in March and run through May—giving families and friends ample time to get a taste of the sweet maple season, and a chance to enjoy fresh, local maple syrup, pancake breakfasts, and syrup demonstrations.
-To help you make the most of maple season in Durham Region, check out our list of upcoming festivals and events.
+Each year, as winter winds down, the longer days and rising temperatures welcome to start of the maple syrup harvest!
+Events kick off in March and run through May—giving families and friends ample time to get a sweet taste of the maple season, and a chance to enjoy fresh, local maple syrup, pancake breakfasts, and syrup demonstrations.
+To help you make the most of maple season in Durham Region, check out our list of upcoming festivals and events in 2025!

 Pefferlaw Creek Farms Maple Syrup Festival